Metrics for Dataset Demographic Bias: A Case Study on Facial Expression Recognition: Local stereotypical bias results

 \section{Local stereotypical bias results}

-In this supplementary material, we provide the full contingency tables resulting from the demographic analysis of the twenty FER datasets, together with the NPMI and Z matrices for local stereotypical bias detection.
-The global stereotypical bias and representational bias results are available in the main paper.
+In Figures~\ref{figure:stereolocal_adfes} to \ref{figure:stereolocal_liris-cse} we provide the full contingency tables resulting from the demographic analysis of the twenty FER datasets, together with the NPMI and Z matrices for local stereotypical bias detection.
+The global stereotypical bias and representational bias results of these datasets are available in the main paper.